Cookbook

 Key points:

 • Key is (r) => r.id only.
-Including mutable fields (${r.id}:${r.lastEditAt}) forces a remove+insert of the entire row on every change — focus, scroll position, and transitions all reset.
+Including mutable fields (`${r.id}:${r.editedAt}`) forces a remove+insert of the whole row on every change — focus, scroll position, and transitions all reset.

-Normalized entity store + route-keyed scope
+Normalized entity store + route-keyed branch

 interface Entity {